Florins13/software-engineering/README.md

 # Software Engineering
-Backend as split as API for clients with some simplifications to aid some tests.
+Backend split as API for clients with some simplifications to aid some tests.